wibosa/fog/lib/fog/vultr/examples/getting_started.md

 ## Connecting, retrieving and managing server objects

-Before we start, I guess it will be useful to the reader to know that Fog servers are 'droplets' in DigitalOcean's parlance.
+Before we start, I guess it will be useful to the reader to know that Fog servers are 'droplets' in Vultr's parlance.
-'Server' is the Fog way to name VMs, and we have respected that in the DigitalOcean's Fog provider.
+'Server' is the Fog way to name VMs, and we have respected that in the Vultr's Fog provider.

 First, create a connection to the host: